-The Merlin Elmhurst jacket presents another great armored option in the “Classic Waxed-Cotton” category.
-Our third entry from this value-conscious UK brand, this one is blessedly bereft of any big logos sewn onto the sleeves or emblazoned on the chest.
+The Merlin Elmhurst presents another great armored option in the “Classic Waxed-Cotton” jacket category.
+This latest entry from this value-packed UK brand—our third Merlin jacket— is blessedly bereft of any big logos sewn onto the sleeves or emblazoned on the chest.
 Instead there’s a small Union Jack on the front hem, and a tone-on-tone “Merlin” across the back of the neck, and that’s it.

 The short-cut jacket has a drop-tail and subtly pre-curved sleeves to work well on or off the bike, and the striking silhouette is accented by an asymmetrical slash pocket on the chest, a document pocket built into the sleeve, and standard zippered hand-warmer pockets.

-Stylistically the Elmhurst makes a great city jacket, and technically and promises some real three-season adaptability with a full-sleeve zip-out thermal/waterproof liner.
+Stylistically the Elmhurst makes a great city jacket, and technically and promises some real three-season adaptability with a full-sleeve zip-out thermal liner, and a fixed Reissa waterproof membrade layered underneath the waxed cotton shell.

-The thermal properties come from Outlast, which was famously born out of a NASA (yes that NASA) program to create a temperature regulating insulating layer.
+The thermal properties of this jacket come from Outlast, which was famously born out of a NASA program (yes that NASA) to create a temperature regulating insulating layer.
 Outlast promises to keep the wearer warm when it’s cold; and cool when it’s hot.

-Both the Reissa and Outlast layer are baked into the same full-sleeve zip-out liner.
+The Outlast layer is baked into the same full-sleeve zip-out liner.
 Zip it out for warm days on the bike, and you’ll still retain the protection of the 5-piece armor set that comes with this jacket.

 The Elmhurst comes with CE-approved Level 1 armor in the shoulders, elbows, and—unlike most other jackets outside Aether, Klim, and own Union-brand jackets—the Elmhurst comes with a CE back protector, too.